 The long-range enrollment projections for Boonsboro Elementary are somewhat subject to whether these developments come to fruition and/or enrollment relief is provided through future attendance zone realignments as needed.
-Town officials have indicated that developers are simply waiting for the right time to move forward as the economy rebounds.
+The projections may be subject to significant revisions year to year based on future activity of these proposed subdivisions Town officials have indicated that developers are simply waiting for the right time to move forward as the economy rebounds.
 In the short term, this projected enrollment stress can be addressed with four (4) existing portable classrooms and could require additional portable classrooms if a higher than anticipated enrollment growth would occur.

 Boonsboro Middle is the only middle school that serves this educational service area.
-In 2022, the enrollment at Boonsboro Middle was below its SRC and projections indicate that it should remain under capacity for the next several years.
+In 2023, the enrollment at Boonsboro Middle was below its SRC and projections indicate that it should remain under capacity for the next several years.

 Sharpsburg Elementary serves the town of Sharpsburg and rural areas to the southwestern boundary of Washington County, with a student population projected to remain stable, with minimum amounts of growth.
 Prior to 2020, this facility was one of the smaller elementary facilities within Washington County with an SRC of 249 students.
-The new Sharpsburg Elementary facility, which opened in August of 2020, has an increased SRC of 471 students.
-The enrollment at this facility was below its new LRC in 2022, due in part to the pandemic, and a large number of students that chose to attend other facilities through the magnet program or special permission.
+The new Sharpsburg Elementary, which opened in August of 2020, has an increased SRC of 471 students.
+The enrollment at this facility was below its new LRC in 2023, due in part to the large number of students that chose to attend other facilities through the magnet program or special permission.
 Enrollment projections show a flat to modest increase over the next several years.

 Pleasant Valley Elementary serves the more rural communities to the south of the town of Boonsboro, which is the extreme southern and eastern end of Washington County.
 Marginal growth has occurred in this section of the county, which does not fall within any designated growth area.
 Development in this area is somewhat challenged by certain geographic and transportation complexities.
-In 2022, the student enrollment at Pleasant Valley Elementary was above its LRC but below its SRC.
+In 2023, the student enrollment at Pleasant Valley Elementary was above its LRC but below its SRC.
 The aforementioned 2020 redistricting effort lowered the current and projected enrollments at this facility.
-Despite being lower, current enrollment projections indicate that Pleasant Valley Elementary should slightly exceed its LRC for the foreseeable future, as enrollment returns to pre-pandemic levels.
+Current enrollment projections indicate that Pleasant Valley Elementary should be below its LRC in 2024, and remain there through 2030.

 The other elementary school facilities of this high school educational service area have enrollments that are currently under each of their respective SRC's.
 Greenbrier Elementary feeds into the Boonsboro High School educational service area and serves more rural communities to the north of the town of Boonsboro.
 Residential development in the Greenbrier Elementary attendance zone has grown slightly in the last decade due in part to developments, attractions, and features in that area along with its proximity to Interstate 70.
-The 2022 enrollment at Greenbrier Elementary currently is above its LRC.
+The 2023 enrollment at Greenbrier Elementary currently is above its LRC.
 If economic conditions improve, Greenbrier Elementary could see an additional increase in enrollment.
-With limited new developments planned in this attendance zone, Greenbrier Elementary is currently projected to remain above LRC, and just under SRC for the foreseeable future.
+With limited new developments planned in this attendance zone, but a few larger class sizes in recent years, Greenbrier Elementary is currently projected to remain above LRC in 2024, and surpass SRC in 2026.
+Long term enrollment projections anticipate that this enrollment bubble should be complete by 2028, after which this facility will be under SRC.